ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 With our method: 6-12 weeks for a standard SME, 3-6 months for a complex migration.
 That's 2-3x faster than traditional approaches thanks to AI, which accelerates data mapping, connector development and testing.

 Yes, but in a targeted way.
 Key users (1-2 people per department) are involved during testing and validation phases, about 2-3 hours per week.
-The best strategy is to identify these key users early and involve them from the audit stage.
+We recommend identifying these key users early and involving them from the audit stage.